 - To store the values in a single-value non-sObject variable, use the Record Lookup element. - To store the values in an sObject collection variable, use the Fast Lookup element. - To store the values in a single-value sObject variable, it's your choice.
 (Fast Lookup might save you some clicks!) - Tip: It's best practice to use Fast elements whenever possible, so that you save your org's limits.
-For more information, see Flow Bulkification in Transactions. - Example: Here's how you'd store a user's email and name by using each of the lookup elements.
+For more information, see Flow Bulkification in Transactions. - Section 2.1.
+In the section of the lookup elements.
+Example: Here's how you'd store a user's email and name by using each of the lookup elements.